yanlynnnnn/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**UC04: View preset tasks**
+**UC04: View TaskTemplateList**

-**Preconditions: Preset tasks exist**
+**Preconditions: TaskTemplates in TaskTemplateList exists**

-**Guarantees: List of all presets available**
+**Guarantees: List of all TaskTemplates available**

 **MSS**

-1. User request to list preset tasks
+1. User request to list TaskTemplateList.
-2. GrAB3 shows a list of available preset tasks
+2. GrAB3 shows a list of TaskTemplates.
 Use case ends

-**UC05: Add preset tasks**

-**Preconditions: Preset tasks exist**
+**UC05: Load TaskTemplate**

+**Preconditions: Tasks exist in TaskTemplate**

-**Guarantees: Task list with preset tasks generated for the user**
+**Guarantees: TaskSchedule with tasks from the TaskTemplate get added for the user**

 **MSS**
-1. User request to list preset modules (UC04)
+1. User requests to view TaskTemplateList (UC04)
-2. Program shows a list of available modules
+2. Program shows a list of TaskTemplate
-3. User selects preset to add to task list
+3. User selects TaskTemplate to load into TaskSchedule
-4. Program adds preset tasks into task list
-Use case ends
+4. Program adds all tasks from selected TaskTemplate into TaskSchedule Use case ends

 ### Module Schedule

 **UC06: Add a module**

-**Preconditions: A module list must exist**
+**Preconditions: ModuleList must exist**

-**Guarantees: A new module will be added to the module list**
+**Guarantees: A new module will be added to MyModules**

 **MSS**

-1. User requests to add a new module into existing module list
+1. User requests to add a new module into MyModules
-2. GrAB3 adds the module to the module list
+2. GrAB3 adds the selected module to MyModules

     Use case ends.

 **Extensions**

-* 1a.
-Module description is empty.

-    * 1a1.
-GrAB3 shows an error message

-        Use case resumes at step 2.

-**UC07: Delete a module**
+**UC07: Remove a module**

-**Preconditions: A module list must exist**
+**Preconditions: Selected module must exist in MyModules**

-**Guarantees: The module specified by the user will be deleted**
+**Guarantees: The module specified by the user will be removed from MyModules and ModuleSchedule**

 **MSS**

 1. User requests to list all modules
 2. GrAB3 shows a list of modules
-3. User requests to delete a specific module in the list
+3. User requests to remove a specific module from ModuleSchedule
-4. GrAB3 deletes the module
+4. GrAB3 remove the module from MyModules and ModelSchedule

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
-The given index is invalid.
+The given module code is invalid.

     * 3a1.
 GrAB3 shows an error message.

     Use case resumes at step 2.

-**UC08: View preset modules**
+**UC08: View ModuleList**

-**Preconditions: preset modules exist**
+**Preconditions: Modules exist in database**

-**Guarantees: List of all presets available**
+**Guarantees: List of all modules available**

 **MSS**

-1. User request to list preset modules
+1. User request to list all modules
-2. GrAB3 shows a list of available preset modules
+2. GrAB3 shows a list of all modules
 Use case ends

-**UC09: Add preset modules to module list**
+**UC09: View MyModules**

-**Preconditions: Preset modules exist**
+**Preconditions: User added some modules into MyModules**

-**Guarantees: Module list with preset modules generated for the user**
+**Guarantees: Lists all modules added into MyModules**

 **MSS**

-1. User request to list preset modules(UC08)
+1. User request to list MyModules
-2. Program shows a list of available modules
+2. GrAB3 shows a list of modules from MyModules
-3. User selects module preset to add to module list
-4. Program add module items to module schedule
 Use case ends

+**UC10: Load MyModules into ModuleSchedule**

+**Preconditions: MyModules exist**

+**Guarantees: A ModuleSchedule with modules from MyModules added into for the user**

+**MSS**

+1. User requests to list MyModules (UC09)
+2. GrAB3 shows a list of all modules from MyModules
+3. User loads MyModules into ModuleSchedule
+4. GrAB3 adds all modules from MyModule to ModuleSchedule Use case ends

-* 4a. modules in preset selected conflict with existing modules in module list
+* 4a. modules in MyModules conflict with existing modules in ModuleSchedule

-    * 4a1. program show an error message
+    * 4a1.
+GrAB3 show an error message
+    * 4a2.
+User removes conflicting modules

     Use case resumes at step 2

 *{More to be added}*